awrenn/apt-s3/README.md

 1. The ability to change the component that the package is uploaded under - currently only `main` for a component and `stable` for a codename.

-The following command can be used to a deb file to a bucket:
+The following command can be used to publish a deb file to a bucket, where we want it signed with the local gpg key `awrenn`:
-`./apt-s3 -region us-west-2 -bucket dummy-apt -deb ./dummy.deb`
+`./apt-s3 -region us-west-2 -bucket dummy-apt -deb ./dummy.deb -key awrenn`

 Some other features I am hoping to get added, besides the two obvious missing features above: